Israel–Sweden relations: History

 In August 2009, a diplomatic row erupted after the publication of an article in the Swedish daily Aftonbladet that claimed the Israel Defense Forces had engaged in organ harvesting from dead Palestinians.
 Israel called on the Swedish government to condemn the article, which it described as a "manifestation of antisemitism" and a modern "blood libel".
 The Swedish government refused, citing freedom of the press and the country's constitution.

 In October 2014, the newly elected Swedish Social Democratic Party-led government of Stefan Löfven announced it would recognize the state of Palestine saying that "the conflict between Israel and Palestine can only be solved with a two-state solution...
 A two-state solution requires mutual recognition and a will to peaceful co-existence.
 Sweden will therefore recognise the state of Palestine."
 In response, Foreign Minister Avigdor Lieberman's office said that "he regrets that the new prime minister was in a hurry to make statements on Sweden's position regarding recognition of a Palestinian state, apparently before he had time even to study the issue in depth" and that the Swedish ambassador would be summoned to have a "conversation" on the issue.
-Lieberman also stated "Lofven had hastened to make declarations ... apparently before he could delve into the matter and understand it is the Palestinians who have constituted the obstacle to progress" in reaching a peace accord with Israel.
-Then he called on Lofven "to focus on more burning problems in the region such as the daily mass-killings going on in Syria, Iraq and elsewhere".
+Lieberman also stated "Löfven had hastened to make declarations ... apparently before he could delve into the matter and understand it is the Palestinians who have constituted the obstacle to progress" in reaching a peace accord with Israel.
+Then he called on Löfven "to focus on more burning problems in the region such as the daily mass-killings going on in Syria, Iraq and elsewhere".
 Israel recalled its ambassador to Sweden, Isaac Bachman, for consultation but he returned to Sweden a month later.
 In December, Liberman announced his plan to boycott the visit anticipated by his Swedish counterpart, and added that, "Relations in the Middle East are a lot more complex than the self-assembly furniture of IKEA."
 Swedish Foreign Minister Margot Wallström responded to Liberman with the comment, "I will be happy to send him a flat pack of IKEA furniture and he will also see that what you need to put that together is, first of all, a partner.
 And you also need to cooperate and you need a good manual and I think we have most of those elements."
 It was announced in January 2015 that she has cancelled her visit until further notice.
 The purpose of the visit had been primarily to honor Raoul Wallenberg, the diplomat from Sweden who saved tens of thousands of Jews from being sent to concentration camps by issuing them Swedish papers during World War II.